bibhusita-git/Humans-vs-Quantum-Computers---IBM/QuantumPermutations/README_@pafloxy.md

 #### Quantum Permutation Algorithm and Secret Sharing

 The **`QuantumPermutations`** directory contains all materials required for implmenting the secret sharing algorithm .
-There are two files in this directory
+It is recommended to go thtough the tutorial file **`Tutorial_QPSS.ipynb`** before moving ahead.
+The directory contains the following files,

 - The **`quantum_permutation_utils.py`** file has the all necessary imports and and other utility functions defined by us necessary to facilitate the implmentation.
 - The **`Tutorial_QPSS.ipynb`** file is a self-contained tutorial on the secret sharing protocol.
 The structure of the tutorial is as follows